 A final note.

 Having a large audience in Mailchimp can be good.
 Having a disengaged audience, however, is not.
 If people are not engaging with your emails, what is the point of having them on your list to begin with?
 We recommend go through your contact list at least once a year.
 If your contacts haven’t opened any of the recent emails you sent, scrub them from your list.

 Digging the Mailchimp information?
-Look for some upcoming blogs where we break up Mailchimp into bite sized pieces.
+Keep reading more in the Mailchimp Deconstructed series where we break Mailchimp information into bite sized pieces.
 Next, we will talk about all things tags, groups and segments.